 How do I know if my cat has a blockage?

-Warning signs include: repeated unproductive retching (trying to vomit but nothing comes up), complete loss of appetite, lethargy, constipation, and a tender or swollen abdomen.
-Blockages are emergencies—contact your vet immediately.
+Warning signs include repeated unproductive retching (trying to vomit but nothing comes up), complete loss of appetite, lethargy, constipation, and a tender or swollen abdomen.
+Blockages are emergencies, so contact your vet immediately.

 Can I give my cat anything for an upset stomach?

-Plain canned pumpkin (not pie filling) can help with digestion—about a teaspoon mixed into food.
-However, never give human medications like Pepto-Bismol or Imodium without vet approval, as many are toxic to cats.
+Plain canned pumpkin (not pie filling) can help with digestion, about a teaspoon mixed into food.
+Never give human medications like Pepto-Bismol or Imodium without vet approval, as many are toxic to cats.

 When should I take my cat to the emergency vet?

-Cat vomiting is one of those things that's usually nothing—until it isn't.
-Trust your instincts.
+Cat vomiting is one of those things that's usually nothing, until it isn't.
 You know your cat better than anyone, and if something feels off, it probably is.

 For occasional vomiting with no other symptoms, home monitoring and supportive care are usually enough.
-But when vomiting becomes frequent, contains blood, or accompanies other symptoms, don't hesitate to call your vet.
+When it becomes frequent, contains blood, or comes with other symptoms, don't wait it out.
+A quick checkup beats a week of wondering, and it certainly beats another barefoot surprise on the way to the kettle.

 Related Reading: